-Our Contentious Probate Solicitors offer free initial legal advice and can increase your chances of making a successful claim.
+Our Contentious Probate Solicitors offer a free initial case assessment and can increase your chances of making a successful claim.
 We understand that contesting a Will can also be emotionally very difficult, so we’ll handle your case in a sensitive and understanding way.

 We're happy to help

 0808 239 9426

 Simpson Millar Solicitors are a national law firm with over 500 staff and offices in Billingham, Bristol, Cardiff, Catterick, Lancaster, Leeds, Liverpool, London and Manchester.